DeathVenom54/affiliate-magnet-docs/docs/options/enabled.md

 ## Description

 This option disables or enables the bot's link processing in the server.
-When set to disabled, the bot will not respond to any links posted by users, but it can still be reached with commands.
+When set to disabled, the bot will not respond to any links posted by users, but its commands can still be used.